Astr0clad/quail_docs/guides/math.md

 ## Forwards Kinematics (sifferential swerve per-module)

 !!!secondary
-Please note that in some differential swerve setups one motor's rotation is reversed, which will require inversion of its veocity and position
+Please note that in some differential swerve setups one motor's rotation is reversed, which will require inversion of its velocity and position
 !!!

 Knowing the distance that a module has traveled is not very useful.
 If you find a use for it, it can be calculated in a similar method as follows.